bandprotocol/falcon/README.md

 ```

-To customize the config for relaying, you can use custom config file and use the --file flag when initializing the configuration.
+To customize the config for relaying, you can use custom config file and use the `--file` flag when initializing the configuration.
 ```
 falcon config init --file custom_config.toml
 ```
-> NOTE: once, config has been initialized.
-The passphrase that you configure will become your program passphrase forever
+> NOTE: Once the configuration is initialized, the passphrase you set will become your program's permanent passphrase and cannot be changed.

 ### 3. Configure target chains you want to relay
-you have to create chain config file to add into config.
-For now,  we only support only EVM chain.<br/> Ex.
+You need to create a chain configuration file to add it to the configuration.
+Currently, only EVM chains are supported.
+<br/> Example:
 ```
 endpoints = ['http://localhost:8545']
 chain_type = 'evm'